Consumer FAQs

 Renewable Energy Credits (RECs)

 One Renewable Energy Credit, or “REC”, is equivalent to 1 megawatt hour of renewable electricity produced.
 RECs represent the environmental value of the electricity generated from renewable resources like solar panels, but not the electricity itself.
 Whoever owns the RECs has the right to say they used that renewable power.
 Utilities must purchase RECs to meet their obligation to supply a certain amount of power from renewable energy.
 RECs can also be valuable to businesses with sustainability goals.
-A home solar photovoltaic system might generate 50-200 RECs over 15 years.
+A home solar photovoltaic system might generate 50–200 RECs over 15 years.
 By participating in Illinois Shines, your Approved Vendor will transfer the RECs from your solar project to an Illinois electric utility.
 Selling your RECs will not affect your photovoltaic system’s production or your net metering credits.
-For more information on RECs, see an explanatory video at https://vimeo.com/113250210.
+For more information on RECs, see an explanatory video here.

 “SREC” stands for Solar Renewable Energy Credit.
 An SREC is a specific type of REC generated by a solar project, as opposed to another type of renewable energy resource (such as wind or hydropower).
+For the purposes of the Illinois Shines Program, there is no difference between RECs and SRECs since all RECs transferred through the program are solar.

 No. Although you can keep your RECs or sell them to someone besides utilities, participating in Illinois Shines and thus allowing your RECs to be sold to the utility is likely to be your best financial option.
 Selling your RECs through this Program will make it more likely that your solar project will save you money.